jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 ### 93 Protection from liability for accredited bodies and others
 (1) An accredited body is not liable for anything it may do or fail to do in the course of the performance or exercise or intended performance or exercise of its functions, powers, or duties under this Act, unless it is shown that it acted in bad faith or without reasonable care.
 (2) An officer, an employee, or a person acting on behalf of an accredited body is not liable for anything he or she may do or say or fail to do or say in the course of the performance or exercise or intended performance or exercise of the accredited body's functions, powers, or duties under this Act, unless it is shown that he or she acted in bad faith.
+(3) Despite subsections (1) and (2), this section does not affect or limit any person’s liability for an offence under this Act or any other enactment.

 ### 94 Sharing of information and documents with FMA
 (1) An accredited body may provide to the FMA any information, or a copy of any document, that the accredited body—